-- To find safe and eco-friendly alternatives so PFAS substances can be eliminated in the production of consumer, commercial, and industrial products to prevent any future contamination. - To quantify the impact of PFAS substances on the environment, including agricultural land and water, and human and animal health. - To identify tools to identify, measure, and remediate PFAS contamination that has already occurred in the environment and on organic and non-organic farmland.

-• To identify viable programs for addressing the financial and emotional costs of land that must be removed from production due to PFAS contamination.
+- To find safe and eco-friendly alternatives so PFAS substances can be eliminated in the production of consumer, commercial, and industrial products to prevent any future contamination. - To quantify the impact of PFAS substances on the environment, including agricultural land and water, and human and animal health. - To utilize tools to identify, measure, and remediate PFAS contamination that has already occurred in the environment and on organic and non-organic farmland.
+Explore measuring total organic chlorine to ensure that all PFAS variants are captured. - To identify viable programs for addressing the financial and emotional costs of land that must be removed from production due to PFAS contamination.